SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-The *build configuration* can include the ``true`` and ``false`` Boolean literals, an identifier used with the ``-D`` command line flag, or any of the platform testing functions listed in the table below.
+The *build configuration* can include the ``true`` and ``false`` Boolean literals, an identifier used with the ``-D`` command line flag, or any of the platform or language-version testing functions listed in the table below.

 ====================  ===================================================
 Function              Valid arguments